-Paleo Arctic Climates & Environments (pACE)
+Paleo Arctic Climates & Environments (pACE) (completed)

 Paleo Arctic Climates & Environments (pACE) is an international stratigraphical project involving eight universities.